Brazilian Jiu Jitsu Classes

-Brazilian Jiu Jitsu is a martial art that revolves around grappling and ground fighting.
+Brazilian Jiu Jitsu classes revolve around grappling and ground fighting.
 Most of the techniques focus on taking your opponent to the ground where you work to control them and make them submit to you by ‘tapping out’.
 Central to Brazilian Jiu Jitsu is the belief that a smaller, weaker person can defeat a bigger, stronger assailant.
-They do this by using leverage, grip, knowledge, position plus tactical skills and problem solving to successfully defend against a bigger, stronger assailant by successfully applying a range of techniques like chokeholds and joint locks.
+They do this by using leverage, grip, knowledge, tactical skills and problem solving.
+They also apply a range of techniques such as chokeholds and joint locks.

-Students are ranked depending on their level of skill and experience with beginners starting as white belts before progressing to become blue, purple, brown and black belts.
+Students are ranked depending on their level of skill and experience.
+Beginners start as white belts before progressing to become blue, purple, brown and black belts.

-All our classes (at whichever location you train at) start with a vigorous conditioning warm up and instructors then move on to demonstrate techniques, set ups and positions.
-Students will then drill these and use them in the sparring that follows.
+All our classes start with a vigorous conditioning warm up and instructors then move on to demonstrate techniques, set ups and positions.
+Students then drill these and use them in the sparring that follows.
 Sparring is not included in our beginner classes but is usually included in all others.
 This is because it enables students to put what they’ve learnt to the test and because many of our members participate in BJJ competitions throughout the year.

 Potential students are welcome to try out one of our classes for free.
-Just click on the ‘Sign up for a trial class’ button and let us know when you’d like to join a class.
-Please note, we ideally ask for at least 48 hours’ notice as this gives us plenty of time to respond to your request!
+Just click on the ‘Sign up for a trial class’ button and complete the form you’ll find there.
+Please note, we ideally ask for at least 48 hours’ notice as this gives us plenty of time to respond to your request.